Max Kless

 If a risk tool is in the loop, the loop needs mechanical guarantees.
 Some technical, some procedural, all costly in the way serious safeguards are.

 Contestability.
-The defendant sees what the system “thinks” it knows, not just the score, but the underlying factors.
+The defendant sees what the system “thinks” it knows: the score and the underlying factors.
 The defendant can correct errors in the data.
-The defense can challenge the model’s validity; if the model is proprietary and cannot be meaningfully interrogated, that is a procedural defect, not a business model.
+The defense can challenge the model’s validity; if the model is proprietary and can’t be meaningfully interrogated, that is a procedural defect.
 And the judge must write a reason that stands without the score.
-If the score disappeared, the justification should still be coherent.
+If the score disappeared, the justification stays coherent.
 That’s how you prevent “the score ate the hearing.”

 Governance.
 Independent audits, not vendor assurances.
-Partnership on AI documented serious shortcomings in these tools; their partner consensus view was that current tools should not be used to automate pretrial detention decisions.
+Partnership on AI documented serious shortcomings in these tools; their partner consensus view was that current tools must not automate pretrial detention decisions.
 10 11 Ongoing monitoring with public reporting; populations change, enforcement changes, policies change.
 Clear limits on how the score is used; if the score is “advisory,” make departures ordinary and defensible, not rare and risky.

 Human-in-the-loop that isn’t theater.
-A human who clicks “approve” is not a safeguard.
+A human who clicks “approve” isn’t a safeguard.
 That’s a decorative checkbox.
 Real human intervention requires authority to override without penalty, time to consider evidence, and a culture that treats disagreement with the model as a professional act, not a liability event.

 Otherwise the model is the judge and the human is the printer.